 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Honey and pollen are the major food items obtained by honey bees.
-Many predators are believed to be attracted to these foods and may affect or ruin the hive.
-For a beekeeper, learning of ways to protect the hive becomes a priority.
+Rats are one of the most notorious pests around, and definitely not something you would want around your beehives.
+But do beehives attract rats?
+Well, honey and pollen are the major food items obtained by honey bees.
+And many predators are believed to be attracted to these foods and may affect or ruin the hive.
+For a beekeeper, learning of ways to protect the beehive becomes a priority.
 Rats are furry animals that have a history of been present almost everywhere on Earth.
 Almost every farm in the United States has trouble with this animal.
-It is one of the reasons many farm owners keep cats.
+It is one of the reasons many farm owners keep cats around.
 In this article, we’ll discuss whether or not beehives can attract rats.

 What are Rats Like?